PhilReedData/TLSOnlineAppointment/docs/index.md

-## The appointment has started; how can I share my screen?
+## What else should I do at the start of the appointment?

 Before you share your screen, you can open the Chat area within Zoom to type messages or copy and paste text.
 (Note, this is separate to the Library Chat conversation.)